aptos-labs/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 ### Fungible Asset and Fungible Store

-FA allows typing to be decoupled from metadata by allocating an object reference that points at the metadata.
-Hence a set of units of FA is represented as an amount and a reference to the metadata, as shown:
+FA allows typing by allocating an object reference that points at the metadata.
+Hence, a set of units of FA is represented as an amount and a reference to the metadata, as shown:

 ```rust
 struct FungibleAsset {